Introducing the Acer R11 Chromebook

-I got myself a Chromebook as an alternative laptop on Black Friday.
-I still like my trusty old MacBook Pro, but it’s six years old.
-It’s hardly going to get any youn…err… faster.
+I got myself a Chromebook, an Acer R11, on Black Friday.
+It may have been an impulsive “Oooh, shiny!
+I don't have one of those!” kind of purchase.
+Don't judge.
+I still like my trusty old MacBook Pro, but it's six years old.
+It's hardly going to get any youn...err... faster.
 Besides, the MacBook weighs a ton, at least compared to the Chromebook.

 I want to see if the Chromebook's limitations can work to my advantage, to help me focus better.
 There's a ton of potential distractions whenever I use the PC or MacBook, and hey, so far it seems to be working.
 I'm writing!
 Now let's see if I can keep at it.